fela/rlid/README.md

 Gem
 ===
-I've created a gem that can be used to guess a language using the Bayesian language guesser, just
+The [gem](https://rubygems.org/gems/rlid) can be used to guess a language using the Bayesian language guesser, just

     gem install rlid